 One of the recently-mentioned cameras consists of the LX100 replacement.
 People familiar with the matter are reporting that we are likely to see a Panasonic LX200 or whatever it will be called at Photokina 2016.

 Photokina 2014 has brought us the LX100, a compact camera with a Micro Four Thirds sensor.
 It was the first of its kind and it offer built-in WiFi along with 4K video recording capabilities.

 In 2016, its successor will be revealed.
 The most likely name for this device is believed to be Panasonic LX200.
-On the other hand, its specifications are unknown at this point, as it seems like the information leaked earlier this year was false.
+On the other hand, its specifications are unknown at this point, as it seems like the information leaked earlier this year

 As this is a premium camera, a major upgrade in specs is expected to happen.
 The sensor is as 12.8-megapixel unit, while the lens delivers a full-frame equivalent of 24-75mm.
 If the focal range changes, then we would not be surprised if the maximum aperture changes, too.
 The current Leica DC Vario-Summilux lens has a maximum aperture of f/1.7-2.8.